 Every human being you interact with will present various challenges and opportunities.
 These two things always go hand in hand.
 Sometimes that reality is easy to see.
-For instance, if you lose a job you don’t like and are facing a financial crisis, you’re also being presented with an opportunity to find a job you enjoy more.
-If you get divorced, you now have the chance to build a better relationship.
-And if a child rebels against certain activities, they are simultaneously pointing toward their nature.
-So it is important to remember that, not getting what we want might actually be a way of actually getting more.
+For instance; if you lose a job you don’t like and are facing a financial crisis, you’re also being presented with an opportunity to find a job you enjoy a lot more.
+If you get divorced, you then have the chance to build a better relationship.
+And if a child rebels against certain activities, they are simultaneously pointing toward their own developing nature.
+So it is important to remember that, not getting what we want might actually be a way of getting more.

 His artist wife liked his neatness.
-She aspired to that because her parents had always chided her for being “messy” when in fact they meant “creative.”
-So his organization was very attractive to her.
-And yet, if she adopted it she would lose some of what allows her to be successful as an artist.
+She aspired to that because her parents had always chided her for being messy when in fact they meant creative.
+That made his organization very attractive to her. and yet, if she adopted it she would lose some of what allows her to be successful as an artist.
 As an organized person, he sees things laying around as a mess.
-She sees them as potential inspiration.
-The beauty of the relationship is, he understands that how she is isn’t the same as how he is—and that’s okay with him.
+She sees them as source of inspiration.
+The beauty of the relationship is, he understands that how she is isn’t the same as how he is—and most of the time that’s okay with him.

 You will also see this happen in workplaces too.
 People imagine a job description and they attempt to place it over everyone equally when that’s as impossible as it is foolish.
-“Employee” is a word, not a thing.
+Employee is a word, not a thing.
 There is work to be done, and there are individual human beings to do it.
 They will all accomplish it in unique ways because they all think as differently as they look.

 You will only become frustrated and unsuccessful as a manager if you believe all of your employees should function in the same way (which is curiously often the way the manager would do it).
-Even if they are doing exactly the same job, you can’t take the slow, detailed, highly organized person and ask them to be bolder and more dynamic.
-Nor can you sensibly ask a fast-moving free-thinker to function in a stifled, highly organized way.
+Even if they are doing exactly the same job, one can’t take the slow, detailed, highly organized person and ask them to be bolder and more dynamic.
+Nor can we sensibly ask a fast-moving free-thinker to function in a stifled, highly organized way.
 Both of these people can be excellent employees.
-But not if they are managed by someone who wants them to regularly trade personalities because that’s as silly as it is impossible.
+But not if they are managed by someone who wants them to regularly trade personalities.
+It’s simply impossible.

-If you ask one employee to act like another one, then you are completely misunderstanding what an individual is and you are surrendering most of their potential.
+If we ask one employee to act like another one, then we are completely misunderstanding what an individual is and we are surrendering most of their potential.
 This is why most workplaces are filled with unhappy, uninspired employees.
-It’s been beaten out of them by clumsy attempts to force them to be someone they’re not.
+It’s been beaten out of them by clumsy well-intentioned attempts to force them to be someone they’re not.

 Accept that the way you want things is not the way things should be.
 Instead watch for success and nurture that.
 Because it will show up in surprising places, and each time you find some you will grow as a person.
 And on top of that, your life will be made easier through the love and support of people who appreciate your rare willingness to support who they already are.